hebench/frontend/docsrc/examples/extend_test_harness/extend_test_harness_l.md

 <hr>
 <br>

 At this point, the `MyWorkloadLatency` class should be completed.
-Refer to documentation on [adding a workload to the Test Harness](extend_test_harness.md) for the final steps to make Test harness aware of the new class.
+Refer to documentation on [adding a workload to the Test Harness](extend_test_harness.md) for the final steps to make Test Harness aware of the new class.